 6. Benefits of HDFS Federation

-HDFS Federation overcomes the limitations of prior HDFS architecture.
-Hence it provides:
+Federation Hadoop overcomes the limitations of prior HDFS architecture.
+Hence HDFS Federation provides:

 6.1.
 Isolation – There is no isolation in single namenode in a multi-user environment.
 In HDFS federation different categories of application and users can be isolated to different namespaces by using many namenodes.